Greg-T8/PracticalAutomation/ch8-azure-automation/_index.md

 Note that this script depends on the output of [AzureAutomationSetup.ps1](AzureAutomationSetup.ps1).

+### Issue: Machine is already registered as a hybrid runbook worker
 You will receive the following error when running `CreateHybridRunbookWorker` multiple times:

 ![](img/2022-08-09-05-19-00.png)